ImplFerris/pico-pico/src/index.md

 ## Meet the hardware - Pico 2

-We will be using the Raspberry Pi Pico 2 (RP2350 chip).
-It features the new RP2350 chip with dual-core flexibility;offering Arm Cortex-M33 cores and optional RISC-V Hazard3 cores.
-You can operate it as the standard ARM core or switch to the RISC-V architecture.
+We will be using the Raspberry Pi Pico 2, which is based on the new RP2350 chip.
+It offers dual-core flexibility with support for Arm Cortex-M33 cores and optional RISC-V Hazard3 cores.
+By default, it operates using the standard ARM cores, but developers can choose to experiment with the RISC-V architecture if needed.

 You find more details from the [official website](https://www.raspberrypi.com/products/raspberry-pi-pico-2/).

 <img style="display: block; margin: auto;" alt="pico2" src="./images/pico2.png"/>

+There is also a variant called the Pico 2 W, which includes Wi-Fi and Bluetooth connectivity.

+> **NOTE**: There is an older Raspberry Pi Pico that uses the RP2040 chip.
+In this book, we will be using the newer **Pico 2** with the **RP2350** chip.
+When buying hardware, make sure to get the correct one!

 ## Datasheets